Section 2 Danube cycle path from Schlögen to Linz 42 km of the Danube along a particularly beautiful section of the Danube cycle path

 Soon after the Aschach power plant, we reach the small market town Aschach.
-A remarkable old town on the Danube with town houses from the Gothic, Renaissance and Baroque.
+A beautiful old town on the Danube with town houses from the Gothic, Renaissance and Baroque periods.
 You can learn a lot about the old craft of shipbuilding in the “Schoppermuseum”.

 Most magnificent Rococo church in German-speaking countries, Wilhering Abbey

 We stay on the right bank of the Danube and cycle, through riparian forests via Brandstätt to Wilhering.
 The Wilhering Abbey was founded in 1146 and rebuilt after the big fire in 1733.
 The Collegiate Church, which is well worth seeing, is one of the most splendid Rococo churches in German-speaking countries.

 A Danube ferry connects Wilhering with Ottensheim, a small market town with town houses from the 16th century.

 It is not far to Linz on the Danube.
 The capital of Upper Austria is UNESCO City of Media Arts.

 The Danube Cycle Path is laid out from Ottensheim via Puchenau to Linz on its own bike path along the main road.
 This street is very busy and noisy.
 An alternative is to cover this distance by train.
 With a ferry, the Donaubus, you can travel on the Danube from Ottensheim to Linz.